parth166/reading_interventions/README.md

 ├── utils.py                   # Helper functions for data extraction and intervention generation └── requirements.txt           # List of dependencies for the project

-Here’s a cleaned-up and organized README.md for your project, highlighting the key elements and providing clear instructions on how to navigate and use the codebase.

-Micro-Intervention Codebase
-This repository contains the code for generating micro-interventions aimed at improving students' reading skills.
-The interventions are designed to target specific words in a passage and offer tailored support based on the student's profile.

-Project Overview
-The project utilizes generative AI to create dynamic and adaptable word-level interventions for students.
-By analyzing the student's profile and the context of the passage, the system produces tailored support for word pronunciation, contextual understanding, and more.
-This helps students overcome specific reading challenges, making the learning experience more personalized and effective.

-Project Structure
-The repository is organized into different directories and files for efficient management:

-├── classes
-│   ├── intervention.py        # Class definition for intervention-related data
-│   ├── student.py             # Class definition for a student enrolled on the Amira platform │   └── word.py                # Class definition for a word and its properties
-├── dataset
-│   ├── passage.txt            # List of passages for the given study
-│   ├── students.json          # Sample ~ synthetically generated student data
-│   └── words.csv              # Extracted set of words from passage.txt
-├── intervention_components
-│   ├── template.txt           # Prompt template for the generative AI model
-│   └── emotional_tones.txt    # Template for extracting different pronunciations based on context
-├── gpt.py                     # Wrapper for OpenAI's GPT-3/4 API calls
-├── main.py                    # Main script to create interventions for students ├── utils.py                   # Helper functions for data extraction and intervention generation └── requirements.txt           # List of dependencies for the project

 # Installation and Setup

 ## To run the project, follow these steps: